ChandanArya20/BooksbazaarBackend/README.md

   Note: You can use any SQL database but you have to make changes little bit in properties file of this project

-- Before running actual springboot project make sure You have replaced url and password of you DBMS in properties file of project according to enviroment

 ### Installation